devrev/snap-in-examples/14-operations/README.md

 The snap-in contains the following operations:

-- Get Temperature: Prints the temperature of city from a map of temperatures in the backend.
+- Get temperature: Prints the temperature of city from a map of temperatures in the backend.
 Shows how to override context in an operation

 - Post comment on Ticket: Posts a specific comment only on tickets.
 Shows the usage of the DevRev SDK.

-- Send Slack Message: Posts a message to specified slack channel.
+- Send slack message: Posts a message to specified slack channel.
 Shows the usage of keyrings to connect to external systems.